 Assignment Value Dates to be completed SMART Goals: Develop five (5) SMART goals that are relevant to your placement and the population.
 Needs to be approved by Agency and Academic Supervisors.
 5% of final mark Goals due End of Week 2, Evaluation due End of Week 14 Service Project: This project is to be decided upon in collaboration with the student's agency supervisor.
 The project should make a significant contribution to the department and will include a presentation to department, TR team, and staff.
 Needs to be approved by Agency and Academic Supervisors.
-30% of final mark Draft due End of Week 3 (5%), Update due End of Week 7 (5%), Final due End of Week 15 (20%) Weekly Online Discussion: Students are required to complete a weekly submission that documents what they completed/learned, what competencies were covered, and how they felt about their experience.
+30% of final mark Draft due End of Week 3 (5%), Update due End of Week 7 (5%), Final due End of Week 15 (20%) Weekly Online Discussion: Students are required to complete a weekly self-reflection that documents what they completed/learned, what competencies were covered, and how they felt about their experience.
 20% of final mark 10 weekly entries Two entries per week (1 original post and one peer response) due at the end of Weeks 3-12 worth 2% per week.
 Midterm and Final Evaluation: This mark will be divided between the midterm and final evaluation completed by the agency supervisor.
 The student should be included in the process and a meeting should be scheduled at both dates to go over grades and comments.
 The student is also expected to fill out a copy of the evaluations for further discussion/reflection.
-45% of final mark Midterm (Week 8, 10%) Final (Week 15, 35%)
+40% of final mark Midterm (Week 8, 10%) Final (Week 15, 35%) Feedback Survey: Students will complete a short evaluation of their internship experience using the survey found on Moodle.
+5% of final mark Survey due End of Week 13

-Service Project (Value 30%) Due at the end of Week 3, 7, 15
+Service Project (Value 30%)

+Due at the end of Week 3, 7, 15